tasict/homebridge-ewelink-sonoff/README.md

 ## About
 #### Changes from [homebridge-ewelink-max](https://github.com/howanghk/homebridge-ewelink)
 - For multi-switch devices, a "master" accessory will now appear in Homebridge.
 Turning it on/off will turn all the switches on/off respectively.
 The "master" accessory will show as on if **any** of the switches are on, and will show as off if **all** the switches are off.
-- If a switch is externally updated (eg physically or through eWeLink app), the plugin will no longer notice the change and then send a request to update the device with eWeLink. [see here](https://github.com/howanghk/homebridge-ewelink/issues/96)
+- If a switch is externally updated (eg physically or through eWeLink app), the plugin will no longer notice the change and then send a request to update the device with eWeLink ([see here](https://github.com/howanghk/homebridge-ewelink/issues/96)).
-- Certain devices are no longer removed and readded upon Homebridge (re)start. [see here](https://github.com/howanghk/homebridge-ewelink/issues/105)
+- Certain devices are no longer removed and re-added upon Homebridge (re)start ([see here](https://github.com/howanghk/homebridge-ewelink/issues/105)).
 #### My future plans/ideas
-- add/remove devices upon websocket message if possible?
+- Add/remove devices upon websocket message if possible?
-- characteristics for multi channel devices not loading properly (eg firmware)
+- Characteristics for multi channel non-master devices not loading properly (eg firmware).
-- add config option to disable "master" devices showing
+- Add config option to disable "master" devices showing.
 #### My limitations
 - I am not an expert in javascript, but can certainly work around the template I have
 - The only devices I own are T1-1CH and T1-2CH light switches so I can only test with those.